 Bristol board’s thickness makes it suitable for a broad range of media, including:

-These are just a few of the different media that is used with Bristol board.
+These are just a few of the different media used with Bristol board.

 Is Smooth Bristol Board Right For Your Project